 Conditions we maybe able to help

-Every year over 30 million people visit their Chiropractor seeking relief from a range of different conditions.
-Our Chiropractors have compiled a list of a few common conditions we see every day.
-The information provided is not a replacement for expert advice, if you suspect you maybe suffering from one of these conditions contact your nearest health professional or make an appointment with us.
+Every year over millions of people world-wide visit their Chiropractor seeking relief from a range of different conditions.
+Our Chiropractors have compiled a list of a few common conditions we see on a day-to-day basis.
+The information provided on this website is not a replacement for expert in-person advice, if you suspect you maybe suffering from one of these conditions contact us for an appointment or speak with your general practitioner.

-If your not sure if we can help take advantage of our complimentary spine chec.
-Its an opportunity for you to meet our team, discuss what you have been dealing with, recieve a spinal examination and have any question answered.
-If we cant help you we will try to find someone that can.
+If you are not sure if we can help you, take advantage of our complimentary spine check.
+Its an opportunity for you to meet our team, discuss what you have been dealing with, receive a spinal examination, and have any question or concerns answered.

-Chiropractors diagnose and treat many different spinal disorders that cause musculoskeletal or nerve pain.
-Similar to other types of doctors, a chiropractor performs a physical and neurological examination as part of his or her process of making an accurate diagnosis.
-X-rays or CT scan studies may be used to confirm your diagnosis.
-This lists several spine-related problems that may be evaluated and treated by a Chiropractor.
+Chiropractors diagnose and treat many different spinal disorders that cause musculoskeletal or nerve pains.
+As with other health care professionals, a chiropractor performs a physical and neurological examination as part of his or her process of making an accurate diagnosis.
+X-rays or CT-scan studies may be used to confirm your diagnosis.

 Back Sprains and Strains

 Experienced by approximately three out of four adults.
 Sprains are caused when ligaments—the tough bands of tissue that hold bones together—become overstretched or torn.
 Strains involve a muscle and/or a tendon.
 Either one can occur when you lift too much weight, play a strenuous sport, or even bend or twist improperly during regular activities during the day.
 The pain may be aching, burning, stabbing, tingling, sharp, or dull.